Home » The Blog » WordPress » Where are WordPress Files “Stored”?

 WordPress File Locations

-However, there will be times when you want to tweak specific files.
 Below is an overview of WordPress’s file structure, including the commonly modified files (with great care).

 WordPress File Locations